erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 Once you are happy watching logs and status.
 The application will enter the 'active' status and workload.
 It all seems good and we can continue.

 # Remove the App/charm
-Lets clean up, so we don't run into problems later.
+Lets clean up our test deploy, so we don't run into problems later.
 ```
 juju remove application tiny-python
 ```
 Now, your juju model should be empty.
+Make sure it is with 'juju status'.

-# Juju state machine
+# The juju state machine
 Before we dive deeper into "hooks", you need to understand when hooks are triggered by the [juju-state-machine].
 There are many hooks, but a few are core to the operation of all charms.

 The core hooks are the following: